nevendyulgerov/documents/ammo.md

 });

-// this update will fail, as you pass a value not matching the item's type myApp.updateStore('settings', () => 'abc');
+// this update will fail, as you pass a value not matching the item's type
+// check the console for the exact error myApp.updateStore('settings', () => 'abc');
 ```